dancaron/Django-ORM/README.md

 Requirements
 ------------
 This repository doesn't ship with a Django installation.
-The system must have an existing django installation so that we can safely import required modules.
+You must install django so that we can import the required modules.
 Developed on Python 2.7+ or 3.4+ and Django 1.10.2

 Quick Setup
 -----------